 If you suspect that your couch or favorite upholstered chair has hidden secrets, there are four steps you should take immediately to sleuth out the problematic insects and get rid of them.
 If you find bedbugs, be prepared to repeat the irradiation steps several times until your home is bedbug-free.

-Step One: How Do I Know if I Have Bedbugs in the Couch?
+How Do I Know if I Have Bedbugs in the Couch?

 If you have noticed itchy welts on your skin, especially your back or the backs of your legs, or little specks of blood on your clothes or upholstery fabrics, then you probably have a bedbug infestation.
 The only way to know for sure is to do a thorough inspection.